php-fig/fig-standards/proposed/http-client/http-client.md

 ### Client

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-Under the hood the HTTP client MAY modify the request/response received from the user/server.
-In this case the request and the response MUST be consistent between the body and headers.
-For example a server may return a gzip encoded body and the client may know how to decode this, when it decodes the body the client MUST also remove the header that specifies the encoding and adjust the Content-Length header.
+Under the hood, the HTTP client MAY modify the request/response received from the user/server.
+In this case, the request and the response MUST be consistent between the body and headers.
+For example, a server may return a gzip encoded body and the client may know how to decode this.
+If it decodes the body, the client MUST also remove the header that specifies the encoding and adjust the Content-Length header.

 ### Exceptions

-An implementing library MUST implement `Psr\Http\Client\ClientException` for each exception it throws.
+All exceptions thrown by the client MUST implement `Psr\Http\Client\ClientException`.

 When the HTTP client is passed a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\Exception\RequestException`.
 If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.

-Smaller issues, like wrong HTTP version, is not blocking the HTTP client to send the request and MUST not cause any exception.
+Smaller issues, like wrong HTTP versions, that are not blocking the HTTP client from sending the request MUST not cause any exception.

 If the remote server answers with a response that can be parsed into a PSR-7 response, the client MUST NOT throw an exception.
 For example, response status codes in the 400 and 500 range MUST NOT cause an exception.

 ## Goal

 The goal of this PSR is to allow developers to create libraries decoupled from HTTP client implementations.
-This would make libraries more stable since the reduced number of dependencies and the likelihood to get in version conflicts is reduced.
+This will make libraries more reusable as it reduces the number of dependencies and lowers the likelihood to get version conflicts.

-The second goal is that all HTTP clients should follow the [Liskov substitutions principle][Liskov].
-This means that all clients should act the same when sending a request.
-By default a HTTP client should not follow redirect nor throw exceptions on HTTP responses with status 4xx or 5xx.
+The second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
+This means that all clients MUST behave in the same when sending a request.

 ## Interfaces